CisimEjirtimid/SRDNN/README.md

 This application was made using **dlib** computer vision library, and **argagg** argument parsing library.

+Versions of the libraries for building this project:

-dlib version - 19.4
+* dlib - version 19.4
-argagg version - 0.46
+* argagg - version 0.46

 ## Example usage